-Student-athletes may train only in the presence of the instructor, coaches, or Athletic Department personnel.
+The Athletic Department is committed to weightlifting and strength & conditioning as essential components of the development.
+Student-athletes may train only in the presence of an instructor, coach, or Athletic Department personnel.
 All team members must wear proper attire and work with a partner.
-There will be no loitering, improper conduct, horseplay, or equipment abuse during the workouts.
+Loitering, improper conduct, horseplay, and equipment abuse are strictly prohibited.